Investors could spend all day studying the messages from these authoritative sources:

 The command of the language in these messages is generally first rate.
 Flawless.
 However, at the end of the day, investors would have a difficult time finding actionable suggestions.

 What about at the end of the night?
 Here also, investors could then spend all night listening to talking heads discussing the yes-bubble/no-bubble issues.
 At the end of the night, they would be no further ahead.

 Please note that for every buyer, there is a seller and vice versa.
 They need to have opposing views; otherwise, there would be no markets.
 Collectively, investors are right half the time and wrong half the time.
 A mathematical certainty!

 What to do?
 What do Monday Morning members do when facing issues of this sort?You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us